Six Senses La Sagesse Grenada, In Partnership With Harvey Law Group, Launches A Citizenship-By-Investment Program

 HLG is headquartered in Hong Kong, with 19 offices worldwide including Thailand, Vietnam, Myanmar, Cambodia, and Philippines.
 Currently, HLG offers residency and citizenship-by-investment programs to 23 countries and counting.

-For further inquiries on Six Senses La Sagesse or investment immigration program opportunities, please
+HLG is duly licensed by all CIPs to promote and submit applications on behalf of investors.
+HLG does not advice on Indonesian law.

-contact HLG World Wide Managing Partner, Mr. Jean-François Harvey (jfharvey@harveylawcorporation.com) and HLG Managing Partner, Mr. Bastien Trelcat (btrelcat@harveylawcorporation.com )
+For further inquiries on investment immigration program opportunities, please contact HLG Global Managing Partner, Mr. Jean-François Harvey (jfharvey@harveylawcorporation.com), HLG Indonesia Director of Business Development, Mr. Samuel Harvey (sharvey@harveylawcorporation.com ), or (jakarta@harveylawcorporation.com)

 Natt Kawinrachataprida